awesomerustgenius/Blackspire/README.md

 ## 📄 License

 This project is currently unlicensed.
 If you'd like to use this code, please contact the author or consider adding a license file.

-**Recommended licenses for open-source games:**
-- **MIT**: Permissive, allows commercial use, simple and widely used
-- **Apache 2.0**: Permissive with patent grant, good for collaborative projects
-- **GPL v3**: Copyleft, requires derivative works to be open source
-- **CC0**: Public domain dedication, maximum freedom for users

-To add a license, you can:
-1. Choose a license from [choosealicense.com](https://choosealicense.com/)
-2. Create a `LICENSE` file in the repository root
-3. Update this section with your chosen license

 ## 🙏 Acknowledgments